Most business leaders spend the majority of their time negotiating. This includes:

 Each negotiation party comes to the table with their own view of the world.
 The best negotiators find ways to present their own perspective in such a way that the other side can understand it.
 They also open their minds to the other point of view.
 If the problem was well defined in the first place, each side can alter their position based on the others’ perspective – after all, there are many paths to the same end goal.

 Some negotiators see themselves as gun slingers and are willing to risk the relationship to force their perspective on the other side and win their point.
-Like a child who doesn’t like the rules of the game so takes their ball and goes home, an employer that locks its staff out, or staff that go on strike, these tactics should be used as a last resort, and only if the negotiation will never need to be repeated.
+Like a child who doesn’t like the rules of the game and therefore takes their ball and goes home, an employer that locks its staff out or staff members that go on strike may win but are doing so by brute force.
+These tactics should be used as a last resort and only if the negotiation will never need to be repeated.
 In a negotiation, you have to be prepared to give in order to receive.
 In negotiation there are starting positions, and conversations that lead to moments of truth for both sides, resulting in altered positions.
 The cycle repeats until both sides can find alignment on how they will proceed together to the desired end state.

 If you can find a way to define a common problem, recognize the drivers working on each side of the table and find ways to give on your position, you’ll find a solution that can leave both sides feeling like winners.
 Working through a gnarly negotiation right now?
 Let’s grab a coffee together and talk it through.